PowerDNS/pdns/pdns/README-dnsdist.md

     * member `muted`: if set to true, UDP responses will not be sent for queries received on this bind.
 Default to false
     * member `toString()`: print the address this bind listens to
  * Network related:
     * `addLocal(netmask, [true], [false], [TCP Fast Open queue size])`: add to addresses we listen on.
-Second optional parameter sets TCP or not.
+Second optional parameter sets TCP or not (UDP is always enabled).
 Third optional parameter sets SO_REUSEPORT when available.
 Last parameter sets the TCP Fast Open queue size, enabling TCP Fast Open when available and the value is larger than 0.
     * `setLocal(netmask, [true], [false], [TCP Fast Open queue size])`: reset list of addresses we listen on to this address.
-Second optional parameter sets TCP or not.
+Second optional parameter sets TCP or not (UDP is always enabled).
 Third optional parameter sets SO_REUSEPORT when available.
 Last parameter sets the TCP Fast Open queue size, enabling TCP Fast Open when available and the value is larger than 0.
  * Blocking related:
     * `addDomainBlock(domain)`: block queries within this domain
  * Carbon/Graphite/Metronome statistics related: